-This means that you can start with the basic package then upgrade once your business’ requirements grow, helping you develop a relationship with the bank for years to come.
+This means that you can start with the basic package and then upgrade once your business requirements grow, helping you develop a relationship with the bank for years to come.

-Bank of America Business Advantage Fundamentals™ checking account offers many if not all of the essential features that a business might need when it comes to checking accounts.
+Bank of America Business Advantage Fundamentals™ Banking account offers many if not all of the essential features that a business might need when it comes to checking accounts.
 There is a maintenance fee of $16, but this can be avoided by meeting any of the following:

 - Make at least $250 in new net qualified purchases on your Bank of America business debit card.

 - Keep a monthly combined balance of at least $5,000 on average across linked Bank of America accounts

 - Enroll yourself in the Preferred Rewards for Business Program (must qualify).